Vixeliz/Vixeliz/README.md

 ## Some things about my work environment

-- 💻 On a android tablet using termux and other dev tools!
+- 💻 On an android phone using termux and other dev tools for primarily web dev but have also messed with native dev!
 - 🔭 I’m currently working on Vinox(A voxel sandbox game)!
-- 🌱 I’m currently learning lua and love2d!.
+- 🌱 I’m currently learning javascript and threejs!.
 - 🥅 2021 Goals: Make a prototype for a vr sandbox game that is cross platform.
-- ⚡ Hobbies: I love programming(in c, c#, and lua), drawing, playing vr.
+- ⚡ Hobbies: I love programming(in javascript, c, c#, and lua), drawing, playing vr.

 ### Languages and Tools: